liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 in the body where the schemas expect to find resource paths.
 It must be prefixed with "@" in order to mark it as preliminary.
-Right before executing the request, the backend will traverse the request object and replace all preliminary names with the actual ones that will be available by then.
+Right before executing the request, the backend will traverse the request object and replace all preliminary paths with the actual ones that will be available by then.

-At this point, the fact that an item is not constructed empty, but always immediately contains an initial, empty version that is passed back to the client via an extra attribute 'first_version_path' complicates things significantly.

 In order to post the first *real* item version, we must use 'first_version_path' as the predecessor version, but we can't know its